Contact Us

 The U.S. has pulled back its forces in Romania, the first of about 30,000 expected troop drawdowns planned across Europe.

-That will require new real estate, from warehouses to store armaments to data centres and energy infrastructure.
+That will require new real estate use, from warehouses to store armaments to data centres and energy infrastructure.
 BNP Paribas Asset Management Alts forecasts logistics demand could spike 10% annually from this push alone.

-European real estate was already poised to benefit from increased domestic and cross-border capital flows, given its favourable interest rate environment and growing wariness among global investors about the political and economic resilience of the U.S.
+That is an extra nudge to a European real estate market already poised to benefit from increased domestic and cross-border capital flows, given its favourable interest rates and growing wariness among global investors about the political and economic resilience of the U.S.

 Placeholder

-While Donald Trump has been the most explicit exponent of a fissure with Europe, U.S. retrenchment was a policy pursued by the Biden administration as well and will remain a long-term trend, Coombs said.
+While President Donald Trump has been the most explicit exponent of a fissure with Europe, U.S. retrenchment was a policy pursued by the Biden administration as well and will remain a long-term trend, Sirius Real Estate CEO Andrew Coombs said.

 As a result, European governments have announced plans to increase spending on defence and infrastructure.